Charlanth/Python_Noise_Generator/README.md

 # Noise Generator for World Generation

 This project implements a noise-based world generation system using Python and Pygame.
 It generates chunks of land with customizable noise, continents, and tile types, rendering them as graphical representations on a screen.
-The project also includes a smoothing algorithm for noise values and allows for the spreading of continents.

-I made the noise with the random function from Python trying to use no external noise functions.
+The noise is generated using Python's random function without relying on external noise libraries.

-This porject was mostly made as a personal project to practice Python and have fun making something interesting.
+This project was primarily created as a personal challenge to practice Python and experiment with procedural generation.
+Note that some artifacts may appear at chunk edges, which is a known issue.
-I am aware that there might still be issues with this project, for exemple there are some artifacts on chunk edges.

 ## Features